mth/yeti/doc/reference.rst

     The argument type is unit type and no actual argument binding is done.

 single underscore ``_``
-    The argument type is free type variable and no actual argument binding is done (essentially a wildcard pattern match).
+    The argument type is a free type variable and no actual argument binding is done (essentially a wildcard pattern match).

 structure literal (StructArg)
     A destructuring binding of the argument is done.
 This means that the